YunlinXie/OperatingSystem_MemoryTracer/README.md

 The parent process should redirect the stdout to a log file named "memtrace.out".
 You can use dup2 for the purpose of redirecting stdout (fd1) to the memtrace.out file.
 Your dup2() call will replace the file descriptor STDOUT_FILENO with the opened file for memtrace.out.

 Ensure there are no memory leaks.
 Your code should work on an input file with up to a few hundred lines.

+NOTE: copy right reserved, please do not use my code for your course assignments.